-In the Historic District you have to make a detour to either Franklin Fountain or Shane Confectionary, which had its window decorated for Easter when we stopped by.
+In the Historic District you have to make a detour to either Franklin Fountain or Shane Confectionary, which always decorates its windows for Halloween, Christma, Valentine’s Day and Easter.
 They’re on market Street near Penn’s Landing, not far from the Betsy Ross house.
 It’s okay to stop at both.

 Franklin Fountain is old-fashioned ice cream and soda fountain where they make the ice cream that goes into the sundaes, milk shakes and floats.
 The ice cream comes in old-fashioned favorites like coffee, maple walnut and butter pecan, seasonal flavors like peach and blueberry and trendy options like honeycomb and sea salt caramel.

-The place is small and almost anytime I’ve passed by there’s been a line.
-But if you’re a fan of good ice cream it’s probably worth the wait.
+The place is small and almost anytime I’ve passed by there’s been a line, but if you’re a fan of good ice cream it’s worth the wait.
 My only quibble is that they have no indoor seating ad could use some benches or tables outside as it’s hard to eat a float while walking.

 We can’t go to Philly without popping in to Shane’s, which has been in the city since the 1860s.
 The candy is in glass jars and displayed along the counters in a way that makes you want to buy everything.

 Look for chocolate, caramels and barley sugar shapes made on premises, and all kinds of old-fashioned, modern and seasonal candy.
 You really want to visit if you’re in town at Easter and Christmas time.